OrchardCMS/OrchardDoc/Documentation/Getting-Started-with-Modules-Part-4.markdown

 You can see that a few of the features of the resource manifest are being used here.
 The first script, called `Layouts.Lib` uses `SetUrl()` to set up minified (live) and unminified (debug) filenames for the resource.

 It also sets a dependency on a resource called `jQuery`.
 This is a common feature that you will see throughout many Orchard modules.
-The `jQuery` resource comes from the `Orchard.jQuery` module.
-If you looked in the `Orchard.Layouts` `module.txt` then you would find that it specifies a dependency on the `Orchard.jQuery` module.
+The `jQuery` resource comes from the `Orchard.Resources` module.
+If you looked in the `Orchard.Layouts` `module.txt` then you would find that it specifies a dependency on the `Orchard.Resources` module.

 This kind of external dependency shows off some more of the resource manager features: